What Is Barter, Really?

 Barter is essentially two transactions in one:

-If you skip it?
-Your income looks lower, your expense tracking is off, and your books aren’t telling the whole story.
+What if you skip it?
+Your income looks lower, your expenses are incomplete, and your books aren’t telling the whole story.

 How It Looks in Your Books

-This helps both sides document the transaction clearly, and it creates a paper trail if the IRS ever takes a closer look.
+This helps both sides document the transaction clearly, and it creates a paper trail if questions come up later.

 How to Record a Barter Transaction in QuickBooks Online